AdobeDocs/experience-manager-65.en/help/forms/using/lists.md

 A layout fragment is based on XDPs created in Designer.
 For creating layout fragments, you need to create the XDPs and [upload them to AEM Forms](/help/forms/using/import-export-forms-templates.md).

 One or more layout fragments can form parts of a letter and define the graphical layout of those parts.
 A layout fragment can contain typical form fields, such as Address and Reference Number, and empty subforms that denote target areas.
-In addition, layout fragments allow you to create tables and insert them in letters.
+In addition, layout fragments let you create tables and insert them in letters.

 A common use case is to locate reusable layout patterns in Letters and create layout fragments for them.
 For example, the salutation, address, and subject part of the letter, which appears in the same order multiple letters.
 Another example could be a table similar number of rows and columns used in multiple letters.

 You can create a layout fragment based on an existing XDP.
 A layout fragment can either be made up of fields and target areas or one or more tables.
 The tables in a layout can be static or dynamic.
 An XDP is created in Designer and [uploaded to AEM Forms](/help/forms/using/import-export-forms-templates.md).
 An XDP can form the structure either of a layout fragment or of a letter.
 More information on [Layout Design](/help/forms/using/layout-design-details.md).

 Using fragments that are bound to target areas allows the letter to be changed at the time of authoring.
 Layout fragment with different dimensions can be created and the appropriate fragment can be bound to the target area.
-Layout fragments also allow you to customize some of the table properties:
+Layout fragments also let you customize some of the table properties:

 1. You can increase the row and column count.
 1. You can specify the header and footer text for more rows and columns.